pragyagrawal/to.do/README.md

 Describe any challenges encountered while building the app.

 * Data Persistence in android is challenging, one requires to add lot of boiler plate code to make it work.
 * Adding a widget requires you to work with content providers that are challenging.
+* Running a task after fix interval is challenging, you have to consider various facts like battery, performance,etc. GCM network manager solves most of this issues without an overhead.

 ## License